-Given rock’n’roll’s sexual essence, it’s inevitable that the private lives and public styles of people who create popular music become a pivotal issue to some of those who consume it.
+Since rock’n’roll is essentially sexual, it’s inevitable that the private lives and public styles of people who create popular music become a pivotal issue to some of those who consume it.
 Fans of all but the most distant performers see themselves or their desires reflected in their icons, scattered through a shattered prism of social pressures, lyrical messages, contrived images and personal realities.
-Before young women began significantly integrating rock’s male preserve in the last decade, the simplistic formulation that prevailed was that boys wanted to be their heroes and girls wanted to sleep with them.
-That thesis suffered gamely through several confusing phases (the cross-dressing and camp of glam rockers and the new romantics, bisexuality’s trendiness, the willful asexuality of punk), surviving into the arena-rocking late ’80s, thanks to manly men like Jon Bon Jovi, Bruce Springsteen and Sting.
+Before young women began significantly integrating rock’s male preserve in the last decade, the rote formulation that prevailed was simple-(minded): boys wanted to be their heroes, while girls wanted to sleep with them.
+That thesis suffered gamely through several confusing phases (the cross-dressing and camp of glam rockers and the new romantics, a rash of celebrities claiming to be bisexual, the willful asexuality of punk), surviving into the arena-rocking late ’80s, thanks to manly men like Jon Bon Jovi, Bruce Springsteen and Sting.
 Then came uncloseted (and closeted) lesbians and gays, and it was back to the role-model drawing board.

-Given the permutations of male/female straight/gay fans and performers (for non-math types, that’s sixteen possible matchups), the erasure of old presumptions creates a whorl of new cross-currents.
-Boys want to be them, and girls want to sleep with them?
+Given the permutations of male/female straight/gay fans and performers (for non-math types, that’s 16 possible matchups), the erasure of old presumptions creates a whorl of new cross-currents.
+Boys want to be them and girls want to sleep with them?
 Boys want to sleep with them and girls want to be them?
-Straight girls wish they were cool enough to be lesbians so they could be better fans?
+Straight girls wish they were lesbians so they could be better fans?
 Gay people don’t care if the music’s good so long as it specifically addresses or includes them?
 Straight people think the music’s cool but can’t deal with (or don’t ask and don’t want to know about) the performer’s orientation?
-As Ray Davies once observed, it’s a mixed-up, muddled-up, shook-up world, and — in a self-obsessed inversion of pop music’s onetime role as a generation’s defining culture — sectarian identity politics have become an aesthetic factor of rock life.
+As Ray Davies once observed, it’s a mixed-up, muddled-up, shook-up world, and — in a self-obsessed inversion of pop music’s onetime role as a generation’s defining culture — identity politics have become an aesthetic factor of rock life.

 It took Melissa Etheridge years to find the commercial courage to clarify the sex of her obscure objects of desire; as a platinum-selling star, her 1993 acknowledgment of what everyone apparently already knew was a total non-event.
 Interestingly, her lyrics haven’t changed much since the revelation.
 On her early albums, while wielding romance-novel ultra-passions like a sweat-drenched gladiator, the rough-voiced Kansas singer/guitarist played it coy only in terms of who she was addressing in her clenched-fist epics of jealousy, recrimination and lust.
 No one has ever gotten further relying on the word “you,” leaving the rest to listeners’ imaginations.
 Coming out hasn’t appreciably altered that formulation.